Drive Safely this January

 Posted on 3rd January 2018

 Now that Christmas is over and normal routine has resumed, it is time to consider the increased risks to our roads that winter can bring.
-One of the most common ice-related injuries this time of year are injuries from road traffic accidents.
+One of the most common personal injury claims from road traffic accidents are due to ice-related accidents.
 Roads today can be dangerous at the best of times, but throw some ice and snow into the mix and this provides drivers with extra challenges due to the more difficult driving conditions on the roads during these treacherous few months.

 Ice, snow and excessive surface water lead to hazardous roads and blinding sun, rain and fog contribute to poor visibility which all increase the likelihood of a collision.